-- All governors receive safeguarding training (including online safety) at induction which is regularly updated, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities including providing strategic challenge and ensuring there is a whole school approach to safeguarding. - As the chair of governors or proprietor may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they should receive training in managing allegations for this purpose.
+- the Prevent duty. - Online safety. - The expectations, applicable roles and responsibilities in relation to filtering and monitoring. - As the chair of governors or proprietor may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they should receive training in managing allegations for this purpose.